 What Is The Difference Between a Porter and a Stout?
 The most notable thing that makes a stout different from a porter, is simply the grains used.
 Porters generally use malted barley, and stouts use roasted barley.
 Some stouts also use nitrogen, whereas porters do not.
-The two dark beers are often confused, granted their similar look and taste.
+The two dark beers are often confused, due to their similar look and taste.

-continue reading this blog post if you are still confused, or want more in-depth info about the difference between a porter and a stout.
+Continue reading this blog post if you are still confused, or want more in-depth info about the difference between a porter and a stout.

 So, What Is The Difference Between a Porter and a Stout?